ontio/documentation/docs/pages/index.md

 ### What is Ontology

+Ontology is an infrastructure that integrates the fragmented indusitres in order to build a true and complete trust system.
+It's a platform that birdge the digital worl with the real world.
+From a highlevel perspective we can Ontology understand form two views:

+<p align="center">Public blockchains with a new architecture (Infratructure)</p>
+Ontology is a new generation of a public chain infrastructure with high-performance (+5000 TPS for Ontology 1.0, 8000-10000 TPS for Ontology 2.0).
+The open-source framwork allow low level customization so that different business requirements and scenarios can be implemented.

+<p align="center">A distributed trust collaboration platform</p>
+With Ontology organizations, people, objects and communities can engange with each other in a trustful way.
+The platform links the digital economy with the real economy and support scenarios for e.g. distributed identity services, distributed data exchange and reputation.

 The features of Ontology are outlined in [Ontology Features](https://ontio.github.io/documentation/install_en.html#features).

-### How to get Ontology
+### How to get and install Ontology

-At present, all of Ontology's source code are open source on GitHub.
-Users can go to the [GitHub Repository](https://github.com/ontio/ontology) to download the source code and compile it.
-Users can download latest ontology binary file with `curl  https://dev.ont.io/ontology_install | sh`.or directly download other vesion at  [Release Version](https://github.com/ontio/ontology/releases).
+Ontology's source code is open-source on our [GitHub Repository](https://github.com/ontio/ontology), free to download and compile.
+You can download the latest oOtology binary file with `curl  https://dev.ont.io/ontology_install | sh`, or directly download the latest vesion at  [Release Version](https://github.com/ontio/ontology/releases).
 For detailed download and installation instructions, please refer to [Ontology Installation Instructions](https://ontio.github.io/documentation/install_en.html).

-### The introduction of Ontology node
+### Introduction of the Ontology nodes

 After installing Ontology, you can run Ontology locally and connect it to the Ontology network.

-Before that, you need to know the node types in the current Ontology network.

-The network nodes of Ontology are currently divided into two categories: consensus nodes and synchronization nodes.

-The consensus nodes participate in the consensus, package the transaction and generate the block;

-The synchronization nodes synchronize the latest block and do not participate in the consensus.
+Before that, you need to identify the node types which run in the Ontology network.
+Currently, the network nodes are divided into two categories: synchronization nodes and consensus nodes.
+The consensus nodes participate in the consensus, package the transaction and generate the block.
+The synchronization nodes synchronize the latest block and do not participate in the consensus itself.

 #### Synchronization node

-The synchronization node can be connected to the MainNet, or the public testing network.
+The synchronization node can connect to MainNet or TestNet.
 When connecting to a different network, the node will synchronize the information and create two folders in the current directory: Chain and Log.
-The Chain folder will store the synchronized block data, including all transaction data, account data, etc.; Log will store the log information generated when the data is synchronized.
+The Chain folder will store the synchronized block data, including all transaction data, account data, etc. The Log will store the log information generated when the data is synchronized.

 #### Consensus node

-The consensus node is similar to the synchronization node and can run on the MainNet, the testing network.
-The Chain and Log folders will be generated in the running.
-The difference is that the consensus node itself will package the transaction information to generate the block, which is impossible for the synchronization node.
+The consensus node is similar to the synchronization node and can run on MainNet and TestNet.
+The Chain and Log folders will be generated while running the node.
+The difference is that the consensus node itself will package the transaction information to generate the block, which is not an option for the synchronization node.

 ### Ontology consensus mechanism

-After understanding the type of Ontology network node, we will introduce the consensus mechanism of the Ontology network next.
-Ontology has already supported the DBFT and VBFT consensus.
-Now, both the MainNet and the testing network use the VBFT consensus.
+Now that you understand the different types of Ontology network nodes, we will introduce the Ontology network's consensus mechanism VBFT, which is running on MainNet and TestNet.

+VBFT is a new consensus algorithm that combines PoS, VRF (Verifiable Random Function), and BFT.
+It is the core consensus algorithm of OCE (Ontology Consensus Engine).
+VBFT can support scalability of consensus groups, through VRF guarantee the randomness and fairness of the consensus population generation, and ensure that state finality can be reached quickly.
+For further introduction please read [VBFT Introduction](https://ontio.github.io/documentation/vbft_intro_en.html)

-[VBFT Introduction](https://ontio.github.io/documentation/vbft_intro_en.html) is an introduction to the VBFT consensus network.
-For more detailed information, please refer to the source code repository of Ontology.
+For more detailed information, please refer to the source code repository of [Ontology VBFT](https://github.com/ontio/ontology/tree/master/consensus/vbft)

 ### Connect to ontology

-Now, we can try to connect to Ontology network.
-[Run ontology](https://github.com/ontio/ontology/blob/master/README.md#run-ontology) will introduce how to connect ontology network and how to start ontology in test mode.
+Next, you can try to connect to the Ontology network.
+[Run ontology](https://github.com/ontio/ontology/blob/master/README.md#run-ontology) will introduce you to how to connect and how to start Ontology in test mode.

 ### Ontology special features